 What is Angular?

-Angular vs. React: let’s compare
+Angular vs. React: A Comparison

 Both Angular and React fit in greatly with these requirements.

-Both React and Angular are developer friendly in different ways.
+Both React and Angular are developer friendly.

-The necessary unit testing packages for React can be imported easily (e.g., using React Testing Library.)
+In its turn, necessary unit testing packages for React can be imported easily (e.g., using React Testing Library.)

 One of the biggest Angular and React differences lies in Angular’s necessary steep learning curve compared to React.

-Another difference between React and Angular regards documentation.
+A difference between React and Angular regards documentation.

 Angular has a lot of documentation.
 React has little.

-Both Angular and React have active, vibrant, large communities.
+Even more important, both Angular and React have active, vibrant, large communities.
 Web developers can quickly get expert advice or find a quick solution for a typical issue.

-Angular or React both provide the same high-level development experience.
+Overall, both Angular and React provide the same high-level development experience.

 Why Choose React?